About Career Fairs

 Career Fairs and Job Fairs are unique opportunities to expand your network with important contacts, investigate numerous organizations and career fields, and get exposed to valuable career advice from recruiting professionals.
 Whether you are a new freshman, graduating senior, graduate student, alumna, or community member, career fairs are precious experiences that increase your chances of a successful career.
 It is important to attend career fairs even if you are not graduating right away or are already secure in a career.
 The individuals that you will meet at a career fair can present opportunities and contacts to you for the future and can boost your current career by building essential relationships.

 Believe it or not, there is a difference between a career fair and a job fair!
 While job fairs are typically designed to present open job opportunities within organizations explicitly to attendees, career fairs may have a different focus.
-Many career fairs, such as the Springfield Collegiate Career Fair which is held at UIS, are designed for networking purposes, occasionally resulting in the offer of an internship or job opportunity.
+Many career fairs, such as the Career Connections Expo and the Foot in the Door Fair which are held at UIS, are designed for networking purposes, occasionally resulting in the offer of an internship or job opportunity.

 - What to Expect